NixOS/rfcs/rfcs/0137-nix-language-version.md

 # Future work
 [future]: #future-work

-- Define rules deciding when a change to the language is appropriate, to avoid version proliferation and limit complexity of implementations.
 - Define a roadmap to introduce the next language versions, for example:
   - Version 7 commits to changes that do not require additional work on Nixpkgs:
     - Introduce the version declaration, required to distinguish versions 6 and 7